 #2: Start a NY LLC With IncAuthority

-IncAuthority began its journey in 1989, and have grown to be one of the most popular LLC formation services, having helped form over 250,000 businesses.
+IncAuthority began its journey in 1989, and has grown to be one of the most popular LLC formation services, having helped form over 250,000 businesses.

 Review count: 4500+

 Form an LLC today with IncAuthority starting at $0+state fees.
 They’re one of best-known services with lots of great customer experience.

 How much does it cost to form an LLC in New York?

 There are several costs associated with forming an LLC in New York.
 For a start, to file your Articles of Organization, the New York Department of State Division of Corporations charges a $200 fee.
 Then, if you decide you would like to reserve your LLC name so that it doesn’t get taken by anyone else, there is a $20, which has to be paid before filing your Articles of Organization.
 If you are going through the process yourself, these are the main fees you will have to pay, however, if you use an LLC formation service, you will have to pay them the cost of the package you choose.
 Another option is to hire a lawyer, although this is likely the most expensive option.

 If I want to dissolve my LLC in New York, how would I go about this?

 When the time comes and you want to shut down your LLC, it is advisable that you dissolve it properly.
 This will limit your liability for lawsuits and any government fees if your business was not shut down properly.
 There is plenty of information out there that will take you through the process.